NCAS-CMS/cf-python/docs/source/field_analysis.rst

 * **Option 3:** Add more metadata to the field and metadata constructs.

+.. _Operating-on-the-field-constructs-data:

+Operating on the field constructs' data
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+:ref:`Arithmetical <Arithmetical-operations>` and :ref:`relational
+<Relational-operations>` operations between may also be carried out on
+their data instances, thereby bypassing any reference to, or checks on, the metadata constucts.
+This can be useful if there :ref:`insufficient metadata
+<Arithmetical-and-relational-operations-with-insufficient-metadata>`
+for determining if the two field constructs are compatible; or if the domain metadata constructs of the result can not be :ref:`unambiguously defined <ambiguous-result>`.

+In such cases the data instances may be operated on instead and the result then inserted into one of the field constructs, either with the `~cf.Field.set_data` method of the field construct, or with :ref:`indexed assignment <Assignment-by-index>`.
+The former technique is faster and more memory efficient, but the latter technique allows broadcasting.
+Alternatively, for augmented assignments, the field construct data may be changed in-place.

+It is up to the user to ensure that the data instances are consistent in terms of size 1 dimensions (to satisfy the `numpy broadcasting rules`_), dimension order and dimension direction, and that the resulting data is compatible with the metadata of the field constuct which will contain it.
+Automatic units conversions are, however, still accounted for when combining the data instances.

+..
 For **Option 1** the resulting data may then be inserted into a copy of one of the field constructs, either with the `~cf.Field.set_data` method of the field construct, or with :ref:`indexed assignment
    <Assignment-by-index>`.
 The former technique is faster and more memory
    efficient, but the latter technique allows broadcasting.
 Alternatively, for augmented assignments, the field construct data may be changed in-place.

    Note that it is assumed, and not checked, that the dimensions of both `~cf.Data` instance operands are already in the correct order for physically meaningful broadcasting to occur.

 .. code-block:: python
    :caption: *Operate on the data and use 'set_data' to put the